MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/expired-tickets-issue.md

 ## Cause

-The Kerberos connection fails if a user tries to use an expired token for authentication.
+The Kerberos connection fails if a user tries to use an expired ticket for authentication.
 For more information, see [Kerberos authentication troubleshooting guidance](../../../windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md).

 ## Resolution

 To resolve this error, follow these steps:

-1. Use the `KLIST purge` command to clear user tokens, or log off and back on, or restart the computer.
+1. Use the `KLIST purge` command to clear user tickets, or log off and back on, or restart the computer.

 1. Use the `KLIST` command together with the SSPIClient tool to view and manage Kerberos tickets and service principal names (SPNs), as shown in the following command: